Gluten Free Grains

 Gluten Free Oats or Pure Oats

-When oats are grown and produced in an environment where no cross-contamination occurs, they are considered gluten free oats or pure oats.
+When oats are grown and produced in an environment where there is no cross-contamination, they are considered gluten free oats or pure oats.

 Gluten free oats are only available from certified gluten free companies and will be marked "Gluten Free" on their packaging.